Darts in the Fashioner

 Darts are very common in garment construction.
 They remove excess fabric, so the garment conforms to the body.
 You will find darts used in transition from a larger measurement to a smaller one.
 For example, on a woman’s bodice the bust is generally larger than the waist.
 A dart is placed at the waist to remove the excess fabric.

 You will find darts in skirts and pants at the waist to transition to the larger hips.
 You’ll also see darts added at the shoulder to fit the shoulder and allow more room in the upper back.

 In a fitted sleeve, a dart is placed at the elbow.
 This causes the sleeve to bend, which matches the angle of a relaxed arm.
 Our arms are not straight naturally and this subtle detail is the difference between an inexpensive garment and a properly fitted one.

 The triangle of a sewn dart is often just pressed to the side.
-Vertical darts are pressed toward the center and horizontal darts are pressed down.
+Vertical darts are pressed toward the side and horizontal darts are pressed down.

 Before pressing in the final direction, press the dart fold as you stitched it to help flatten it, carefully avoiding the point(s).

 On bulky fabrics, the fold of a single dart can be slashed and pressed open for a flatter finish.
 If the fabric is loosely woven, zigzag the edges to prevent raveling.

 Darts placed on the edge of the pattern are considered single darts.
 They resemble a triangle and consist of two legs or arms (either term is used).
 The legs of a dart must be of equal length, or you will have puckering.

 Dart placement, particularly on the bodice, can be varied.
 You don’t have to place the dart at the waist.
 As you can see in the image above, the dart can be moved to any position around the bust apex in a full circle.
 Each change does result in a subtle change in the design of the garment, but they all result in a good fit to the model.